 So while tee shots can be fairly benign, what you really need to watch out for are the approach shots.
 On just about every hole you’ve gotta deal with a forced carry, water, or deep bunkers.
-If you’re approach game isn’t on, it’s going to be a long day for you.
+If your approach game isn’t on, it’s going to be a long day for you.

-This course was built during an interesting time in the mid-80s when all the major designers were trying to out-do themselves with difficult courses.
+This course was built during an interesting time in the mid-80s when all the major designers were trying to outdo themselves with difficult courses.
 For that reason, many people have strong opinions on these types of courses.
 Personally, they’re not my favorite, but I was very pleasantly surprised by the Bear.
 For as difficult as it is, Jack also worked in quite a few unique and fun holes that makes this worthwhile for the average duffer.

 I was feeling pretty good before the round, I was coming off my 43 on the back of Arcadia Bluffs which (embarrassingly enough) was the best of the trip so far.